ahettlin/angular-cli-workshop/exercises/Exercise-1.md

 * `package-lock.json` stores the eact versions of all dependencies that were installed the last time `npm install` was run. `npm install` was run automatically for you as part of the `ng new` command you ran earlier, which is why this file exists.
 You should never manually edit this file.
 It is to maintain consistency in the build when building in a `CI/CD` environment, or between multiple developers working on the same project.
 * `node_modules` is the directory where all of the dependencies are stored.
 It can become very large.
 It is not committed to the repository and should already be ignored (In VS Code, you can tell a file is ignored from the repository because it is colored gray in the Explorer sidebar).
 You should not have to interact with the contents of this folder directly.

-Adding new dependencies is outside the scope of this workshop, so we will not go over the steps to do so.

 ### Build configuration

 Angular handles the entire process of taking your TypeScript, HTML, and SCSS files and building them into an application.
 The configuration for how this is done is held in the following files